dtortosa/climahealth_webpage/docs/README.md

 ## Funding
 This project is funded by the European Union’s Horizon 2020 research and innovation programme (Marie Skłodowska-Curie Actions; grant agreement number [101030971](https://cordis.europa.eu/project/id/101030971)).
-This projects only reflects only the author's view and the Agency and the Commission are not responsible for any use that may be made of the information it contains.
+This projects only reflects the author's view and the Agency and the Commission are not responsible for any use that may be made of the information it contains.

 ![figure_1](assets/images/logo_eu.jpg)